Dragon Ball Super’s 100th Episode

 In the Goku Black arc, it almost seems like Gohan has given into his instincts and instead returned to scholar and family life.
 For example, there is a specific episode where future Trunks visits Gohan and his family, at this point he realizes that Gohan is happy in his current life, spending quality time with his family.
 As a result, Trunks feels he must do the same, cherish his current family and community, but first protect them at all costs.

 During the final scene in the Goku Black series, there is an interesting interaction during Trunks final farewell.
 As he is returning to a new timeline via his time machine, he comes across Gohan and Piccolo.
-This time though, Gohan appears to be much bigger and beefed up, when compare to his previous scenes.
-He is also seen sweating and breathing deeply, and accompanied by Piccolo, Gohan fans could not help but explode in excitement, thinking he had secretly returned to training.
-Again, however we were left high and dry, as there was no additional story element to suggest that Gohan had returned to his original form and strength.
+This time though, Gohan appears to be much bigger and beefed up, when compared to his previous scenes.
+He is also seen sweating and breathing deeply and accompanied by Piccolo, Gohan fans could not help but explode in excitement, thinking he had secretly returned to training.
+Again, however, we were left high and dry, as there was no additional story element to suggest that Gohan had returned to his original form and strength.

-After multiple side story lines, we are finally given some hints that Gohan may become relevant again.
-First in the exhibition fighting tournament between Universe 7 and 9, which main purpose is to a serve as a preview to the Tournament of Power.
+After multiple side storylines, we are finally given some hints that Gohan may become relevant again.
+First in the exhibition fighting tournament between Universe 7 and 9, which the main purpose is to serve as a preview to the Tournament of Power.
 In the second fight, Gohan finally gets his opportunity to shine and fight seriously, his first time in a long time.
 As he squares off with Lavender from Universe 9, we see him put in an extraordinary situation, losing his sight due to Lavender’s poison attacks.
 Against all odds, and with time running out as the poison consumes his body, he albeit briefly comes out on top.
 Whilst the win was only fleeting, it was still a win, even if the Grand high priest declared the match a draw.

 Following the exhibition match, we see Gohan and Piccolo finally get serious in training and preparation for the imminent Tournament of Power.
-Piccolo who seems to have also found an upsurge in strength, pushes Gohan to his limits.
+Piccolo who seems to have also found an upsurge in strength pushes Gohan to his limits.
 He slowly evolves through his Super Saiyan 1, then 2 forms, until finally returning to his ultimate form.
 In this form, he is clearly stronger than Piccolo, yet despite this he still drops his guard at the most inopportune time.
 In any case, it was exciting to see the re-emergence of the boy wonder and I wait in anticipation of his continued evolution.

 In a final show of strength, Gohan was advised by Piccolo to seek his ultimate challenge.
 A showdown between him and his father Goku.
 In terms of Gohan and DBS, this event was clearly the most important in terms of his importance to the arc and character development.
 In the final fight, it is suggested he is at least on par with Goku’s Super Saiyan Blue form, but still no match for his SSB Kaio-ken form.
-Despite this, the story demonstrates Gohan’s new found commitment and determination to reach a new level of power and transformation beyond his father.
+Despite this, the story demonstrates Gohan’s newfound commitment and determination to reach a new level of power and transformation beyond his father.

 Obviously, DBS has focused on the two main protagonists, Goku and Vegeta predominantly throughout the series, and I love seeing the development of these characters.
 How they have developed both in moral and character, and attaining new levels of power through their different forms.
 Similarly, I have enjoyed seeing the reappearance of Future Trunks, and his continued enhancement in strength.
 In saying that, keeping the other characters relevant is also vital to the success of the series, including the likes of Piccolo, Goten, Trunks and especially for Gohan.
 Therefore, I hope they can find ways to expand on these characters and better integrate them into a future saga.